NaeheonLee/Algorithm/README.md

 # Algorithm

-To review and practice Data Structure and Algorithm
+To rewind and practice Data Structure and Algorithm

 Started from 01/18/2021

 ### Goal
-> Review Data Structure and Algorithm to be a "REAL" Computer Engineering/ Data Scientist
+> Rewind Data Structure and Algorithm to be a "REAL" Computer Engineering/ Data Scientist

 ### Plan
 > Take online classes from edwith